yr5913/SpringSecurityWithJwtV9/README.md

 V5(deprecated) -- "Using custom Authentication Provider.
 Please check SimpleBankAuthenticationProvider"

-V6(current) -- "Using custom Authentication Provider and also implemented CORS and CSRF.
+V6(deprecated) -- "Using custom Authentication Provider and also implemented CORS and CSRF.
 Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS and CSRF"

+V7(current) -- "Using custom Authentication Provider and also implemented CORS and CSRF.
+Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS and CSRF Added Authorities and Roles, Please check SecurityConfig.java for authorities and roles"

 ## API Endpoints